-1. Apply the concepts of electrical circuits, electronics, digital systems, and instrumentation to the design and implementation of analog and digital communication systems.
+- 1. Apply the concepts of electrical circuits, electronics, digital systems, and instrumentation to the design and implementation of analog and digital communication systems. - 2.
+Apply concepts of automatic control, microprocessors, digital circuits, and data communications for the automation of processes.